 in 2011, Stephen finally struck out on his own by leading his band, Big Easy Playboys.
 A hybrid sort of band prominently featuring the sounds of Zydeco and Cajun (yes, they are different kinds of music) and putting that through his filter of playing the streets of New Orleans for over 20 years, He has hit on a unique sound that envelopes the listener in a warm embrace of Louisiana love.
 Preaching the gospel of Louisiana music, The Big Easy Playboys travel far and wide to share the joy that is their home.
 In 2013, he produced their first CD, ‘Louisiana Roots’, on the indie label, St. Ven Records.
 The second disc 'Preview' came out in 2017 and shows a definite artistic turn toward Zydeco and the sounds of the Crescent City.

-Recent opportunities have brought Stephen back to his training grounds on Bourbon St. where he can be seen performing many days a week with the Zydeco/Cajun band DayWalkers feat.
-Waylon Thibodeaux.
+Recent opportunities have brought Stephen back to his training grounds on Bourbon St. where he can be seen performing many days a week with the Zydeco/Cajun band The DayWalkers featuring Waylon Thibodeaux.
 Coming almost full circle, this band has multiple members who are the adult children of band mates of his from over 20 years ago.
-Now Stephen is the 'Old Guy' on the stage, imparting his wisdom from many years of merry making while still learning from those around him.
+Now Stephen is one of the 'Old Guys' on the stage, imparting his wisdom from many years of merry making while still learning from those around him.

 Stephen lives in New Orleans, LA and is married to his wife of 18 years, Dr. Cindy Randall Aud., Major LA National Guard, retired.
-They have a 15 year old daughter, Caroline, who’s musical talent already exceeds the rest of the family.
+They have a 16 year old daughter, Caroline who is a student at New Orleans Center for Creative Arts.
+Her musical talent already exceeds the rest of the family.